Doing Business in the Sustainable Built Environment

 Simon Hart – Innovate UK

-Simon leads the Smart Infrastructure team at Innovate UK and Management Officer for the Government’s BIM Task Group.
-The Smart Infrastructure Team funds and connects innovative technologies to transform construction.
+Simon is Head of Construction at Innovate UK and manages the team delivering the £170m Transforming Construction R&D portfolio.
 Simon’s career spans Consultancy, Business Development and Engineering, across Manufacturing and Technology sectors.
 Prior to joining Innovate UK, Simon led the Connectivity Practice within an Engineering Consultancy and spent 10 years in Automotive industry delivering engineering programmes for clients.

 Holly Stockbridge – Engie